CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 2. Select **Switches with Most Unestablished Sessions** from the filter above the table.

-    The table content is sorted by this characteristic, listing nodes with the most unestablished OSPF sessions at the top.
+    The table content sorts by this characteristic, listing nodes with the most unestablished OSPF sessions at the top.
 Scroll down to view those with the fewest unestablished sessions.

     {{<figure src="/images/netq/ntwk-svcs-all-ospf-large-summary-tab-most-unestab-230.png" width="500">}}